create3000/x_ite/README.md

 scene .rootNodes .push (transformNode);

-// Give the node a name if you wish. scene .addNamedNode ("Box", transformNode);
+// Give the node a name if you like. scene .addNamedNode ("Box", transformNode);

 // Animation